zamylin/capun/README.md

 ###Prerequisites

 We expect you to have the following things setup before you run `cap staging|production|beta|etc deploy`:
-* linux server with a ssh user who would own a project (see the wiki page for instructions on how to configure a user)
+* linux server with a ssh user (should be configured as passwordless sudo, [see this serverfault.com article for instructions](http://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux))
+* Node.js installed (e.g. `sudo apt-get install -y nodejs && sudo ln -sf /usr/bin/nodejs /usr/local/bin/node` for Debian 8 Jessie)
 * `nginx` installed in the `/etc/nginx` directory
 * dedicated host (e.g. `beta.example.com`)
 * `unicorn` gem added to a `Gemfile`